 The Arguments Against the Nature (Genetic) Perspective

-For most part, though, nature or genes are not under the complete mercy of nurture.
-Far from it.
-They have a “mind of their own” which often decides for us important outcomes — how and why we act, react, think, see the world, or feel the way we do.
-Genes don’t reign over everything in our lives.
-In fact, as we grow older, hereditary dominances start to decrease, according to researchers Daniel M. Dick and his colleagues.
+Some researchers would argue that our genes are not under the complete mercy of nurture.
+Enter the field of epigenetics.
+As we grow older, hereditary dominances start to decrease, according to researchers Daniel M. Dick and his colleagues.
 That is — over time, nurture takes over nature, including in shaping our self-worth.

 In terms of numbers, per one longitudinal study on twins, genes contributed 62% to the levels of self-esteem in 14-year old boys and 40% in 17-year olds, while for girls these percentages were 40% and 29%.
 Later on in life, it gets even better.
-Another studyby S. McGuire and colleagues discovered that the nature effect was 40%, but nurture was responsible for an impressive 60% of our overall confidence.
+Another study by S. McGuire and colleagues discovered that the nature effect was 40%, but nurture was responsible for 60% of our overall confidence.

-Despite popular views women, are not completely at a disadvantage when it comes to confidence.
-Men may be more stable in their self-opinions, but their genes influence these views to a much greater degree.
+Despite popular views women, are not completely at a disadvantage when it comes to self-confidence.
+Men may be more positive in their self-opinions, but their genes influence these views to a much greater degree.
 For women, it tends to be a blend of nature and nurture that shapes their sense of worth.